hydephp/develop/directory-structure.md

 This documentation page is built with HydeDocs, and you can take a look at the source code on https://github.com/hydephp/docs which also serves this site through GitHub Pages.

 **Limitations:** Currently only top-level posts are supported.
-Soon (hopefully) you will be able to put files in subdirectories, or alternatively specify a parent, to create a sidebar with categories.
+Soon (hopefully) you will be able to put files in subdirectories, or specify a parent, to create a sidebar with categories.

 Files should use kebab-case format and must also end in .md and contain front matter to be recognized.